Quantum Kernel Methods under Scrutiny: A Benchmarking Study: Introduction

 \section{Introduction}

-Within the rapidly evolving field of quantum machine learning (QML)~\cite{Biamonte2017,Cerezo2022}, quantum kernel methods (QKMs)~\cite{Schuld2019,Havlicek2019,Peters2021,Tomono2022, Hubregtsen2022,Jerbi2023,gan2023traceinducedquantum} have emerged as a particularly interesting and promising branch of research.
-For example, Liu \emph{et al.}~\cite{Liu2021} have proven a rigorous quantum advantage for a classification task engineered from the discrete logarithm problem, although it requires a fault-tolerant quantum computer due to its reliance on a Shor-type data encoding.
-Beyond that, Refs.~\cite{Schuld2019, schuld2021supervised} formally reveal that supervised QML models are kernel methods.
-In particular this implies that QKMs can be embedded into the rich mathematical framework of conventional kernel theory~\cite{schölkopf2002learning}.
-Among other appealing properties, this guarantees that when training a kernel-based model one finds the optimal solution due to the convexity of the training landscape.
+Within the rapidly evolving field of quantum machine learning (QML)~\citep{Biamonte2017,Cerezo2022}, quantum kernel methods (QKMs)~\citep{Schuld2019,Havlicek2019,Peters2021,Tomono2022, Hubregtsen2022,Jerbi2023,gan2023traceinducedquantum} have emerged as a particularly interesting and promising branch of research.
+For example, Liu \emph{et al.}~\citep{Liu2021} have proven a rigorous quantum advantage for a classification task engineered from the discrete logarithm problem, although it requires a fault-tolerant quantum computer due to its reliance on a Shor-type data encoding.
+Beyond that, Refs.~\citep{Schuld2019, schuld2021supervised} formally reveal that supervised QML models are kernel methods.
+In particular this implies that QKMs can be embedded into the rich mathematical framework of conventional kernel theory~\citep{schölkopf2002learning}.

-The key idea of kernel methods are kernel functions that implicitly map input data into a higher-dimensional space where the learning problem becomes linear.
+The key idea of kernel methods are kernel functions that implicitly map input data into a higher-dimensional space where the learning problem can often be formulated as a linear model (albeit there is no theoretical guarantee).
 Quantum kernel methods leverage the principles of quantum mechanics to perform these mappings into the exponentially large Hilbert space of quantum states.
-This is done using unitary operators, with input data encoded into rotation angles.
-In practice, this is realized by parameterized quantum circuits (PQCs)~\cite{Schuld2019, lloyd2020,Schuld2021,Jerbi2023}, which in the context of quantum kernels are referred to as data encoding circuits.
-Two common approaches to evaluate the corresponding quantum kernel functions have become established: fidelity quantum kernels (FQKs)~\cite{Schuld2019, Havlicek2019, Blank2020, Hubregtsen2022} and projected quantum kernels (PQKs)~\cite{Huang2021,gan2023traceinducedquantum, suzuki2023}.
-A unified framework for generalized trace-induced quantum kernels that includes FQKs and linear PQKs has been proposed recently in Ref.~\cite{gan2023traceinducedquantum}.
+In practice, this is realized by parameterized quantum circuits (PQCs)~\citep{Schuld2019, lloyd2020,Schuld2021,Jerbi2023}, which in the context of quantum kernels are referred to as data encoding circuits.
+Two common approaches to evaluate the corresponding quantum kernel functions have become established: fidelity quantum kernels (FQKs)~\citep{Schuld2019, Havlicek2019, Blank2020, Hubregtsen2022} and projected quantum kernels (PQKs)~\citep{Huang2021,gan2023traceinducedquantum, suzuki2023}.
+A unified framework for generalized trace-induced quantum kernels that includes FQKs and linear PQKs has been proposed recently in Ref.~\citep{gan2023traceinducedquantum}.